tomkat-cr/genericsuite-asdt-be/README.md

 # GenericSuite Agentic Software Development Team (ASDT)

-Welcome to the GenericSuite Agentic Software Development Team (backend version) project.
+Welcome to the GenericSuite Agentic Software Development Team (backend version).

 This project provides a team of autonomous entities designed to solve software development problems using AI to make decisions, learn from interactions, and adapt to changing conditions without human intervention.

-This project is powered by different Agentic Frameworks, like [crewAI](https://crewai.com), [Camel AI](https://camel-ai.org), [LangGraph](https://www.langchain.com/langgraph) and [Smolagent](https://huggingface.co/docs/smolagents/index).
-With them set up a multi-agent AI system is straightforward, leveraging the powerful and flexiblility frameworks.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This project is powered by different Agentic Frameworks, like [CrewAI](https://crewai.com), [Camel AI](https://camel-ai.org), [LangGraph](https://www.langchain.com/langgraph) and [Smolagent](https://huggingface.co/docs/smolagents/index).
+With them, set up a multi-agent AI system is astraightforward, leveraging these powerful and flexible frameworks.

+The goal is to enable AI Agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 ## Installation